groveco/cxs-coding-exercise/README.md

 - Any major considerations you had in mind when updating WaitlistButton and the useWaitlist() composable
 - Any assumptions or caveats you’d like to share

-Make sure that the repo’s visibility has been updated to include the Grove organization, the Github users `rlkenion` and `rona-chong`.
+Make sure that the repo’s visibility has been updated to include the Grove organization, or the Github users `rlkenion` and `rona-chong`.
 Then send an email to rachel.kenion-hanrath@grove.co CC rchong@grove.co with the link to the pull request.
 Thank you for your submission!